Running Network Simulations with BMTK#

 The <BLOCK_NAME> is a user-given identifier for a different report, each different block assumed to be independent of each other.

-variable_name indicates the specific variable in the simulation being recorded.
+variable_name indicates the variable in the simulation being recorded.

 file_name is an optional path for where module will save output.
-If path is relative then it will assume to be saved under the output_dir path specified in “output” block.
-If not specified, then BMTK will attempt to infer the correct path (usually under output_dir/<BLOCK_NAME>.h5
+If path is relative, it will assume to be saved under the output_dir path specified in “output” block.
+If not specified, BMTK will attempt to infer the correct path (usually under output_dir/<BLOCK_NAME>.h5

 Different modules may also have different required/optional parameters.
 The following is a list of BMTK supported “report” modules: